-- Bishop's staff actually symbolically represents a shepherd's staff.
+- A bishop's staff actually symbolically represents a shepherd's staff.

 - In fact, (at least in the Catholic Church), there is a hierarchy of Staves of Authority.
 Bishops and archbishops use the crozier, and archbishops also get the added privilege of the patriarchal cross (a staff topped with a double-barred cross) in their coat of arms.
 The Pope, to show that he has final say on faith and morals (except when he defers to God), does not use the curved crozier, but rather the simple straight ferula (staff + 1-barred cross) as well as the papal cross (staff topped with a triple-barred cross).

 - Roman Centurions carried a vinewood staff as a badge of office, and used them to dole out corporal punishment, cf. Cedo Alteram, a Centurion nicknamed for his tendency to break them off on his subordinates.

-- Roman fasceswere a bundle of stick with a blade attached, and were used to symbolize the power of magistrates in the Roman Republic.
+- Roman fasceswere a bundle of sticks with a blade attached, and were used to symbolize the power of magistrates in the Roman Republic.
 Representations of fasces can still be found in modern American and European symbolism, generally associated with government authority, though this has become less prevalent because of the symbol's unfortunate association with fascism (particularly Benito Mussolini's variety).